johnmaxrin/vita/index.markdown

 ---

 # About
-Hello, I am Robert and I am pursuing my bachelor's degree in Information Technology.
-I am interested in **Autonomous MAVs**, Swarm Intelligence, **IoT**, Peer-to-Peer Networks, Deep Learning, Distributed Learning, and Web Application Development tools.
-My current project is **Herd AI**, an autonomous swarm of MAVs that can move together and can be tracked over the internet.
-My main interest is solving problems in the area of IoT, specifically in the field of Internet of Flying Things.
+Hello, my name is Robert and I am pursuing my bachelor's degree in Information Technology.
+Among my research interests are **Autonomous Micro Aerial Vehicles (MAVs)**, Swarm Intelligence, **Flying Ad-Hoc Network (FANET)**, **Internet of Flying Things (IoFT)**, Internet of Things (IoT), Peer-to-Peer Networks (P2P), Deep Learning, Distributed Learning, and Web Application Development Tools.
+Herd AI, an autonomous swarm of MAVs that can move together and be tracked online, is my current project.
+Specifically, I am interested in solving problems related to IoT, specifically the Internet of Flying Things.

 ---